EECS Weekly News

 The EECS e-newsletter lists jobs and internship postings each week.
 The archive of newsletters can be found here.

-Clubs (like IEEE) invite speakers from industry to share about a cool high tech development, software, etc., plus talk a little bit about the company and its mission.
-Presentations are scheduled throughout the academic year and usually include free pizza.
+Clubs sometimes invite speakers from industry to share about a cool high tech development, software, etc., plus talk a little bit about the company and its mission.
 Join a club to be notified of the next seminar.

-While there are no guarantees of employment, the companies below are interested in getting to know Beavers - and many are actively recruiting.
+While there are no guarantees of employment, the companies whose logos are listed on this page are interested in getting to know Beavers — and many are actively recruiting.
 Visit their websites for more information.

 Innovative partnership with industry that offers two different 6-month internships for OSU engineering students.

-Career Services is a campus office that assists current students and alumni in finding the right job.
+The Oregon State Career Development Center is a campus office that assists current students and alumni in finding the right job.
 They offer a number of programs and resources, from teaching you how to dress for an interview to writing a resume.
-They also offer a free job board called Beaver Careersto help you in your career search.
+They also offer a free job board called Handshake to help you in your career search.

-Having an on-line resume is just as important as having one on paper.
-Here’s are some “how to build your profile” sites to help get you started.
+Having an online resume is just as important as having one on paper.
+Here’s are some tips to help you get started.